 Our Natural Resources Who responsible?
 What are possible resources?
 Time to achieve Goal Conserve farmlands (where soils are best suited to growing food) Natural Resources, Open Space and Recreation; Economic Development; and Farming chapters Agricultural Commission; Open Space Committee; Selectboard; Recreation Committee Land Trusts; MA Department of Agricultural Resources; Community Preservation Act funds; PVPC next 15 yrs.
-Actions Identify where agricultural lands are most threatened by development and explore approaches that might these areas to stay in production, including use of Community Preservation Act funds to purchase "developed rights" on more farmland where there is good alignment with landowner interests.
-Embark on a program of farmland protection with a goal of protecting 50% of currently cultivated lands, we entails adding an additional 857 acres (about 35 acres a year until 2050) to the 521 acres already conserved d Develop internal procedures for the Town regarding "right of first refusal" of farmlands being converted from agricultural use under Chapter 61A so that important farmland protection opportunities are not missed.
-Promote a thoughtful balance in meeting needs for both farmland preservation and a greater mix of housing options.
+Actions Identify where agricultural lands are most threatened by development and explore approaches that might all these areas to stay in production, including use of Community Preservation Act funds to purchase "development rights" on more farmland where there is good alignment with landowner interests.
+Embark on a program of farmland protection with a goal of protecting 50% of currently cultivated lands, whice entails adding an additional 857 acres (about 35 acres a year until 2050) to the 521 acres already conserved for agriculture. d Develop internal procedures for the Town regard agricultural use under Chapter 61A so that importate Promote a thoughtful balance in meeting needs to options. int farmland protec tion opportunities are not miss sed.